 How to Remove "Ross Scan to Box"

 "Ross Scan to Box" is an application that bridges the gap between the scanner and your Box account.
 If you wish to revoke access so that "Ross Scan to Box" no longer has permissions to add items to your account, follow the steps below.
+Due to the issue explained above, this action cannot be undone.

 - Log in to your Box account.